mhaytmyr/CarND-LyftChallenge/README.md

 camera on pixel-pixel bases.
 The challenge lasted for one month and there were 155 participants.
 I finished 26th in the challenge with overal F-score = 90.14 and FPS=10.64 This repository contains description of data, pre-processing and architecures
 I used for this challenge.

-To train neural network acrhitecure I used training data from CARLA simulator.
+To train neural network acrhitecure using data from CARLA simulator.
 [CARLA](http://carla.readthedocs.io/en/latest/) is an open-source simulator for autonomous driving developed by Intel Labs and the Computer Vision Center.
 The simulator includes a virtual world with realistic looking roads, buildings and trees, but also dynamic objects like cars and pedestrians.
 It allows to select 13 various weather conditions which include dry, sunny rainy and wet roads.
 Simulation of shadows and surface reflections cretes realistic scenes.
 CARLA allows to produce labels for semantic segmenatation, depth segmenatation and LiDAR data.
+Following images are some examples from simulator with labels.

+![alt text][image1]
+![alt text][image2]
+![alt text][image3]
+![alt text][image4]

 In this project, I used transfer learning to extract features from the image, and applied Upsamples+Convolution layers to segment image to three classes (Road, Vehicle and Others).
 This repository contains detailed explanation of the model and predictions.
 Files used to train, run and predict segmentation are explained below.

-To meet specifications, the project will require submitting five files:
 * main_segment_pipeline.py (main script for trianing, inference and plotting)
 * helper_to_model.py (script used to create a model)
 * helper_to_train.py (script used to train model and define learning rate, algorithm, batch size etc.)